lstwn/bachelorthesis-gaenext-prototype/README.md

 All binaries come with a cli interface.
 Check `cargo run --release --bin <binary> -- --help` for cli argument help.

-For playing around with different setups, i.e. graphs, I recommend to run `cargo run --release --bin configurator -- emit-default-config` and then modify the config in `configs/configurator.yaml`.
+For playing around with different setups, i.e., graphs, I recommend to run `cargo run --release --bin configurator -- emit-default-config` and then modify the config in `configs/configurator.yaml`.
 Alternatively, open `configurator/src/config.rs` and modify the default